 - Apart from the Visitors to Canada Plan, you need to be a resident of British Columbia or the Yukon and have a Canadian government health insurance plan.

-- You can buy an extension on your policy, but you must buy the extension before your policy expires.
+- You can get an extension on your policy, but you must get the extension before your policy expires.

 - Policies and coverage can change at any time, without warning.
 This article is only intended as general advice.
 Please check your own policy carefully and visit Pacific Blue Cross for up to date information.